Diminishing Returns in Self-Supervised Learning: Methodology

 \subsection{ViNy}

-All of our experiments use ViNy, a tiny ViT configured with an input image size of 128, a patch size of 16, a dimension of 128, a depth of 12, 8 heads, and a multi-layer perceptron dimension of 512.
-These values were chosen to reduce the amount of parameters from ViT-Base, which has 86 million parameters, to 4,843,138, representing a meaningful decrease in size.
+All of our experiments use a small ViT architecture with an input image size of 128, a patch size of 16, an embedding dimension of 128, a depth of 12, 8 attention heads, and an MLP dimension of 512.
+This configuration, which we refer to as ViNy (for "tiny ViT"), contains 4.8M parameters, representing an 18× reduction compared to ViT-Base's 86M parameters.